Plumber in a red shirt tightening pipework under a sink drain trap

 What Australian Standards apply to plumbing rough-in?

-The primary standard is AS/NZS 3500 (2025 edition effective from 20 October 2025) covering water services (Part 1), sanitary plumbing and drainage (Part 2), stormwater drainage (Part 3), and heated water services (Part 4).
+The primary standard is AS/NZS 3500 (2025 edition mandatory for new plumbing work from 20 October 2025) covering water services (Part 1), sanitary plumbing and drainage (Part 2), stormwater drainage (Part 3), and heated water services (Part 4).
 Gas work must comply with AS/NZS 5601.1:2022.
-All products in contact with drinking water must be AS 4020 certified and carry WaterMark approval.
+All products in contact with drinking water must be AS/NZS 4020:2018 certified (sixth edition with Amd 1 Sept 2022) and carry WaterMark approval.
 The Plumbing Code of Australia (NCC Volume Three) provides the overarching regulatory framework.

 Can apprentices do plumbing rough-in work?